What is Amorphous Solid?

 What does amorphous solid mean?

 An amorphous solid has no definite form, either geometric or crystalline.
 An amorphous solid is any non-crystalline solid that does not organize the atoms and molecules in a definite lattice pattern.
-There are glass, plastic, and gel solids.
+There are glass, plastic, and gel solids which come under the category of amorphous solid.

 Is Sugar an amorphous solid?